Crown of sonnets: Heroic crown of crowns

 The first crown of crowns outside Europe was published in Brazil by the poet Paulo Camelo in 2002: Coroas de uma coroa (Crowns of a crown).
 He also published in 2020 Mulheres, mulheres.
 In 2024 he published Via Crucis, his third crown of crowns.

-Joedson Adriano da Silva Santos is also a Brasilian poet of crown of crowns, his Alcides is about Hercules, and published as a poster.
+Joedson Adriano da Silva Santos is also a Brazilian poet of crown of crowns, his Alcides is about Hercules, and published as a poster.
 In his later published book Alcides he published three complete crowns of crowns: 'Teoria e Práxis', 'Parerga e Paralipomena' and 'Dodecatlo'.
 This last crown of crowns is the same as Alcides on the poster.